Calibration of the momentum scale of a particle physics detector using the Armenteros-Podolanski plot: Acknowledgements

 \section{Acknowledgements}

+We would like to thank M. Needham for useful feedback in our draft.
 This work has received financial support from Xunta de Galicia (Centro singular de investigaci\'on de Galicia accreditation 2019-2022), by European Union ERDF, and by the “Mar\'ia de Maeztu” Units of Excellence program MDM-2016-0692 and the Spanish Research State Agency.
 In particular: the work of X.C.V. is supported by MINECO (Spain) through the Ram\'{o}n y Cajal program RYC-2016-20073 and by XuntaGAL under the ED431F 2018/01 project; the work of V.C. is supported by MCINN (Spain) through the Juan de la Cierva-incorporaci\'{o}n program with grant IJCI-2017-32371.
 V.V.G. is supported by the grant ERC-CoG-724777 RECEPT.
 V.V.G., D.M.S., M.L.M., and J.M. acknowledge the hospitality of the Petnica Science Centre during the development of the concept behind this paper in 08/2015.
 M.L.M acknowledges support from NWO (Netherlands).